jrasmusson/ios-starter-kit/basics/UITabBarViewController/README.md

 ### How to specify which `ViewController` to show?

-You can programatically specify which `ViewController` you would to like to appear or navigate to like this. `selectedViewController` is a property inside `UITabBarViewController` and you just specifiy the one you want there.
+You can programatically specify which `ViewController` you would to like to appear or navigate to like this.

+`selectedViewController` is a property inside `UITabBarViewController` and you just specifiy the one you want there.

+`tabBarController.selectedIndex = 0` or you can specify the index as so.

 ```swift
 selectedViewController = secondViewController